vnali/studio-plugin-docs/README.md

 </p>

 ## Podcast RSS
-On the podcast element index page, for an enabled podcast with published RSS, the user see a 'View' RSS link.
+On the podcast element index page, for an enabled podcast with published RSS, the user -with 'View the podcast' permission- sees a 'View' RSS link.
-If the podcast is disabled or its RSS is not published, the user can see 'Preview' link instead.
+If the podcast is disabled or its RSS is not published, that user sees a 'Preview' link instead.
+To publish RSS for a podcast, go to general setting page of that podcast -on podcast index page, select the podcast and use general setting action- and enable 'Publish RSS'

+To see A RSS page:
+- For a disabled podcast, user must have 'View the podcast' permission.
+- For a not published podcast, user must have 'View not published RSS' permission too.
-For a disabled podcast, user must have *studio-viewPodcast-[PodcastUID]* permission to see RSS page.
+- For a published podcast, user must have 'View published RSS' permission too.
+- For a published podcast, to skip permission check, go to general setting page of that podcast and enable 'Allow All to see published RSS'

 Below you can see how `<channel>` and `<item>` tags are created:
 - `<channel><title>/<channel><itunes:title>`